 Nitrate and nitrite are of interest due to their role in aquatic plant growth and their potential effects on human health.
-Nitrate, along with ammonia, is a form of nitrogen that is available for immediate uptake by algae and is, therefore, of interest due to its role in determining the productivity of a given waterbody.
+Nitrate, along with ammonia, is a form of nitrogen that is available for immediate uptake by algae and is, therefore, of interest due to its role in determining the productivity of a given water body.
 At higher concentrations (e.g., >10 mg/L (ppm)), nitrate can be of concern in drinking water because it can reduce the oxygen-carrying capacity of hemoglobin in humans and create a condition known as methemoglobinemia, particularly in those under two years of age.
 Nitrite is also available for uptake by algae but is rarely present at high concentrations.

-Except for the Miller Fork site (S-BTT-17), nitrate concentrations in spring 2024 were near five-year average values.
-While values at the Miller Fork site (S-BTT-17) were substantially lower than in summer 2023, they were still elevated compared to other sites.
-Given that elevated nitrate can and has been an aftereffect of the CPF (Rust et al. 2018), and that we have documented elevated nitrate as a continuing effect of the CPF in previous seasonal and annual reports, near-average or below-average values are another positive indication that the Big Thompson watershed is recovering from the CPF.
+Except for the Miller Fork site (S-BTT-17), nitrate concentrations in fall 2024 were near or below five-year average values.
+Values at the Miller Fork site (S-BTT-17) were lower than average and indicate continued recovery from the CPF given that elevated nitrate can and has been an effect of the CPF (Rust et al. 2018).
+We have documented elevated nitrate as a continuing effect of the CPF in previous seasonal and annual reports, and below-average values are another positive indication that the Big Thompson watershed is recovering from the CPF.